[Recipes 2 + 3 + 4] PUTTANESCA + SWEET TOMATO SAUCE with CHILLI PRAWNS + SWEET TOMATO SAUCE with TUNA and PEAS

 After a week of school holidays I can’t be shagged cooking anything fancy.
 Good old pasta has featured heavily on our table over the past couple of weeks.

-I like to simmer everything first, then give it a good whizz to disguise all the hidden vegies.
-Adding canned tomatoes or extra chopped tomatoes right at the end of the process adds texture and prevents your sauce looking like pureed baby food!
-Enjoy.
+I like to simmer everything first, then give it a good whizz to disguise all the hidden veggies.
+Adding canned tomatoes right at the end of the process adds texture and prevents your sauce looking like puréed baby food.

-[Recipe 1] Tortellini with sweet tomato pasta sauce
+[Recipe 1] Ravioli with sweet tomato pasta sauce

 3 tablespoons olive oil